opp1881/INN-JS/README.md

 });
 ```

-## Add login button to your application
+## Add the INN login button to your application

 ```
 // HTML